arsantiagolopez/model/README.md

 <h2 id="inspiration">💡 Inspiration</h2>

 I've always loved tennis.
-When the opportunity arose to partner up with another tennis lover to start a tennis tipping hobby, I thought I could use my programming skills to speed up our research process by automating repetitive steps.
-The model attempts to analyse and display key factors that could help to predict match outcomes.
-It's a work in progress, but like any sports model, it only gets better every update.
+When the opportunity arose to partner with another tennis lover to start a tennis tipping hobby, I knew I could use my programming skills to speed up our research process by automating repetitive steps.
+The model attempts to analyze and display key factors that could help to predict match outcomes.
+It's a work in progress, but like any sports model, it only gets better with every update.

 <h2 id="objectives">🚀 Learning Objectives</h2>

 - Scrape larger amounts of data.
-- Best practices for scaleable scraping projects.
+- Best practices for scalable scraping projects.
-- Efficiently analyse and manipulate large sets of data.
+- Efficiently analyze and manipulate large sets of data.
 - Master Tailwind CSS.
 - Master fullstack Next.js.